Select Page

 Competent people do politics so competently that it looks like being nice.
 If you have political skill, you appear to not have it. ~Gerald Ferris, psychology and management professor at Florida State University

 Opting out of office politics doesn’t serve your career well.
-Being an effective leader requires you to champion your agenda, be it getting assigned to a special project or getting a bigger budget, and that requires use of the positive side of office politics (collaboration, sharing, relationships and networking).
+Being an effective leader requires you to champion your agenda, be it getting assigned to a special project or getting a bigger budget, and that requires practicing above board–not serving–collaboration, sharing, relationships and networking).

 People are hired for what they know and fired for who they are. ~Penelope Trunk, author of “The Brazen Careerist”